stevezhangzA/nash-chain-of-thought/README.md

 ### What's CoT

-(If you have no related-background knowledge about CoT, please read these papers [1,2,3] first) CoT is a *step-by-step* manner inference approach.
+CoT is a *step-by-step* manner inference approach.
 This approach is composed of two steps.
+Assume we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'

-Step1: Generating rationals
+- Step1: Generating rational: z=LLM( |x, prompt)
+- Step2: Obtain answer: a=LLM( |x, prompt, z, trigger)

 Here, we provide single case for CoT: